 Fortunately, a new generation of money transfer companies is disrupting the market with lower rates and better customer service.
-Payoneer business solutions is a good example of this new type of money transfer company that offer much lower fees compared to more traditional options (Payoneer currently only charge a 2% markup on the interbank rate plus a flat 3% transaction fee that is capped at approx £7).
+Payoneer business solutions is a good example of this new type of money transfer company that traditionally offer lower fees compared to incumbents.

 All this said, every payment company has their own pros and cons, which vary based your business situation (i.e a platform like Payoneer is a better suited for merchants exceeding £15,000 monthly in transactions).
 Make sure to do your research and find the right money transfer platform your your business and situation.

 The world is an incomprehensibly diverse place.
 Whether you are travelling abroad to meet factory owners or to woo prospective clients, it is important to account for your destination’s cultural traditions.